 Back to the drama, I must say that it was a bit more refreshing–at least from what I’ve seen from TW dramas–to make Mu Cheng’s occupation in association with fishes and the fish market in general.
 Though it was another typical ‘rich guy, poor girl’ storyline.
 Another thing that was kind of typical was the whole introduction of Guang Xi and how he was going through a phase of self-destructive mode.
 And then it told us the real reason behind Guang Xi’s actions at the bar meeting up with his juniors.
 (Another typical move.)
 So the supposed player was not really a player.

-Oh yea, did I say that it was too typical to have Mu Cheng’s father die in a car accident?
-It was another thing that reminded me about those people and their carelessness.
-Or because it was typical so they wanted to go along that path so viewers could relate to rather than making it too far fetch?
+Oh yeah, did I say that it was too typical to have Mu Cheng’s father die in a car accident?
+It was another thing that reminded me of those people and their carelessness.
+Or because it was typical so they wanted to go along that path so viewers could relate to rather than making it too far-fetched?

 On the other hand, it was a bit disturbing to see how the university operated with favoring Guang Xi because his mother was the dean but somewhat portrayed how things were.
 It was funny too that Guang Xi ended up unscathed yet the scholarship student was in trouble for being involved in a fight.